Cloufield/GWASTutorial/04_Data_QC/README.md

 ### Download genotype data

-Next we need to download the sample genotype data.
+Next, we need to download the sample genotype data.
 The way to create the sample data is described [here].(https://cloufield.github.io/GWASTutorial/01_Dataset/)
 This dataset contains 504 EAS individuals from 1000 Genome Project Phase 3v5 with around 1 million variants.

-Simple run the download.sh in 01_Dataset to download this dataset (from Dropbox).
+Simply run `download.sh` in 01_Dataset to download this dataset (from Dropbox).

 !!! example "Download sample data"